 Join us for cocktails, light dining, and great conversation.
 Registered guests are welcome to attend.

-CU Conferences is grateful for the support of its sponsor, PARC Street Partners, and would like to thank them for sponsoring the reception.
-If you get a chance, please take a moment to talk with the PARC Street Partner Representative.
+CU Conferences is grateful for the support of its sponsor, PARC Street Group, and would like to thank them for sponsoring the reception.
+If you get a chance, please take a moment to talk with the PARC Street Group Representative.

 Join us for a hearty breakfast.
-Registered guests are welcome to attend.
+Paid registered guests are welcome to attend.

 Sundeep Kapur